 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, by taking the form of a servant, being born in the likeness of men.
 8 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.

-Issue #1: “though he was in the form of God”
+Issue #1: “Though he was in the form of God”

 The Greek verb hyparcho is translated as “he was” here.
 The Greek verb is in the present active voice (not the aorist) meaning “he is” or “he has” rather than “he was”.
 That is, Jesus is now in form of God – Not that he was in the form of God before he was made in the likeness of man.
-The first part of Phil 2:6 is referring to the present circumstances of now being in the form of God having been exalted and been given a name above every name (Phil 2:9-11).
+The first part of Phil 2:6 refers to the present circumstances of now being in the form of God having been exalted and being given a name above every name (Phil 2:9-11).
 Some translations render this as “being in the form of God” which is more correct than “he was”